itsthepo/cloudquery_sumo_cspm/AWS/readme.md

 6. The results from the *policy.sql* you just ran are then stored in the database under a table called *aws_policy_results* to which we can query the results for either through a script or a database connection.
 Currently, Sumo does NOT have a way to pull from databases but if we did, then our integration would be very similar to [Grafana's](https://github.com/cloudquery/cq-provider-aws/tree/main/dashboards).

-7. Due to Sumo not having a database connector, we have to query the data via the command below and OUTPUT the results to a csv file that can then be ingested into Sumo.
+7. Due to Sumo not having a database connector, we have to query the data via the command below and output the results to a csv file that can then be ingested into Sumo.

 ```
 psql postgres://$user:$PASSWORD@$RDS_HOSTNAME:5432/postgres -c "select * from aws_policy_results" --csv > cis_v1.5.csv